kalliope-project/kalliope/Docs/automated_install.md

 play test.wav
 ```

-If everything is ok, you can start playing with jarvis.
+If everything is ok, you can start playing with kalliope.
 First,